I wanted to show you five healthy hip strengthening exercises for runners.

 4. Single-Leg Dead Lift

 For this exercise, it is better if you can use an external weight or dumbbells, but it’s not necessarily required.
 You can do this exercise without any weight.

 Begin in an upright standing position with the external weight or dumbbells to the side.
-Maintain a proper alignment with the head, shoulders and hips.
+Maintain a proper alignment with the head, shoulders, and hips.
 Put the weight on one leg and knee soft.
 Bend through the hips and try to keep the body as one unit.
 Hold the end position and then come back to the start.
-Utilize the glutes and hamstrings as you move back to the starting position to get most out of the hip strengthening.
+Utilize the glutes and hamstrings as you move back to the starting position to build stronger hips for running.

 Single-leg Dead Lift

 Perform one set of 5 repetitions on each side in a smooth, controlled movement with a good stop at the end.
 The intensity is moderate.